adamthedeveloper/SFF_MVC/README.txt

 Doctrine was installed into this application via Subversion.
 You may be able to just do svn update to get the latest stuff from them - though - do so at your own risk.

+There are some example controllers and actions with this installation so that you can see how things work.
+Also, you will find that partials can be rendered by calling renderPartial() in your view scripts like so
+<?php echo $this->renderPartial('employees/_pagination'); ?>  You will see an example of this in app/views/scripts/employees/show.phtml - you can also specify layouts in app/views/layouts and set which one to use in your controller actions.

 Thanks for trying it!
 Adam Medeiros (aka: adamthedeveloper)